Shaiju Mon

-Shaiju Mon (born 16 May 1991) is an Indian professional football player who plays for Mohan Bagan in the I-League.
+Shaiju Mon (born 16 May 1991) is an Indian professional football player who plays for Mohun Bagan in the I-League.

 Early career

 Mon was born in Thiruvananthapuram, Kerala.
 Being the first footballer in his family, he got selected in his school team (MEC, Hosur) when he was studying in Class 8.
 Later, when he was in the 12th Standard, he played for the coastal team of his home town.

 After seeing his performance in his college team, he got chance to play for a 2nd Division team of Kerala, SKVC in the year 2008.

 While playing for Chandni FC in the 2009–10 season, he represented that club in the 2010 I-League 2nd Division.
 He scored a goal against Eagles F.C., with the match ending in a 1–1 draw.
 He was also adjudged Man of the Match in that game.

 Chirag United Kerala

 In 2010 summer Shaiju signed for Chirag United Club Kerala in 2011–12 I-League.